PTE Vocabulary List with Meaning to Get High Score in PTE 2025

 1. Examples in Context

-Making sentences using the PTE vocabulary list pdf will help students retain the words and use the same in different ways and also be mindful of the context it refers to.
+Making sentences using the PTE vocabulary list PDF will help students retain the words and use them in different ways, and also be mindful of the context they refer to.

 Everyday Vocabulary

-The everyday words or vocabulary used by native English speakers is sometimes different from what the students in other countries use.
-So this everyday vocabulary list helps them acquire the native sentence structures and better understanding.
+The everyday words or vocabulary used by native English speakers are sometimes different from what the students in other countries use.
+So this everyday vocabulary list helps them acquire the native sentence structures and a better understanding.
 This can be used both academically and informally.

 1. Common Words and Phrases